timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 categories: linguistics literature text-mining
 ---

-*NOTE: If your just looking for gold standard hand annotation files, scroll down to the bottom of this page.*
+*NOTE: If you're just looking for gold standard hand annotation files, scroll down to the bottom of this page.*

 ## Introduction